Daniel-Stdnt/weatherProject/README.md

-# weatherProject
+# WeatherProject

-final project for the software development class
+Final Project for Intro to Software Devlopment 140